Poisson process approximation for dependent superposition of point processes: The main theorem

-As noted in Goldstein and Xia~(2006), when $\G$ is reduced to one point only, the Palm distribution of $X_2$ (with respect to itself) is the same as the size-biased distribution and general guidelines for the construction of size-biased variables are investigated in Goldstein and Rinott~(1996).
+As noted in \cite{GX06}, when $\G$ is reduced to one point only, the Palm distribution of $X_2$ (with respect to itself) is the same as the size-biased distribution; general guidelines for the construction of size-biased variables are investigated in \cite{GR96}.